Jabir254/Rest_API_with_flask/README.md

-# Create a Flask project and adding endpoints and connect them to a SQLite database.
+# Creating a Flask project and adding endpoints and connecting them to a SQLite database.

 * Build a base Flask project with a REST API
 * Handle HTTP requests with Connexion